Rags and Bones

 Commercially successful and critically lauded, The Band created a paradoxically mythic and hauntingly realistic lyrical landscape for their songs—and their musicianship enlarged this detailed landscape.
 This collection offers a rounded examination, allowing the multifaceted music and work of The Band to be appreciated by audiences old and new.

 "It’s about time there was a solid collection of essays on The Band.
 The essays here are informative, engaging, and lucidly written.
 It’s enjoyable as well as insightful.
-An excellent collection."- Thomas M. Kitts, St. John's University, author of John Fogerty: An American Son
+An excellent collection."- Thomas M. Kitts, professor of English and speech at St. John's University and author of John Fogerty: An American Son